An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Kobe Cable Car

-After wandering through the expanse of gardens, Instead of catching the cable car back down to the city, we decided to hike down so we could stop at the picturesque Nunobiki Waterfall on the way.
+After wandering through the expanse of gardens, instead of catching the cable car back down to the city, we decided to hike down so we could stop at the picturesque Nunobiki Waterfall on the way (I dare say, a bit of a hidden gem we randomly spotted on Google Maps!).

 After working up an appetite, we chose to try the famous Kobe beef for dinner at Steakland Kobe before jumping on the train back to Osaka (50 minutes).